jothamc/esusu/README.md

 2. Python (3+)
 3. Pip

+# Setup
-# Create a virtual environment to isolate our package dependencies locally
+Create a virtual environment to isolate our package dependencies locally `python3 -m venv env`
-python3 -m venv env
+`source env/bin/activate`
-source env/bin/activate  # On Windows use `env\Scripts\activate`
+On Windows use `env\Scripts\activate`

 # Install Django and django Rest framework into the virtual environment
-pip install django
+`pip install django
-pip install djangorestframework
+pip install djangorestframework`

 clone the git repo to the directory

-run Django server from the directory python manage.py runserver
+Run Django server from the directory
+`python manage.py runserver`

 You're all set up